PKizzle/dns/cmd/testserv/handlers/dbfile/README.md

 ```
 dbfile FILE {
     reload DURATION
-    no-minimal
+    minimal disable
 }
 ```

 - `reload` will reload the zone every **DURATION** to check for SOA version changes.
 Default is one minute (`1m`).
 A value of `0` means to not scan for changes.
 For example, `30s` checks the zonefile every 30 seconds and reloads the zone when serial changes.
-- `no-minimal` makes _dbfile_ return larger and more complete answer, the default is to omit the authoritative section in positive answers.
+- `minimal disable` makes _dbfile_ return larger and more complete answers, the default is to omit the authoritative section in positive answers.
+Almost all clients should be able to handle these kind of replies.
 - `transfer` ...

 ## Examples